Stuart Forster visits Studio Bell, the home of Canada’s National Music Centre, in Calgary, Alberta.

 Best Wider World Tourism Award

 There’s a positive post-script to this story.
-After returning home I entered Studio Bell, the home of the National Music Centre, into the British Guild of Travel Writers’ annual Tourism Awards.
+After returning home I entered Studio Bell, the home of the National Music Centre, into the British Guild of Travel Writers’ annual International Tourism Awards.
 The awards are open to tourism-related projects opened within the preceding three years.

 Previous winners of the award include the Túcume Museum, in Peru, and the Memorial and Study Centre at Andreasstrasse in Erfurt, Germany.
 The annual winner is announced at a gala dinner at The Savoy, in London, on the eve of the World Travel Market.